vippsas/vipps-ecom-api/vipps-ecom-api.md

 All URLs in the Vipps eCommerce API are validated with the [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

-If `isApp` is true, the `fallBack` URL is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.

-The endpoints required by Vipps must be publicly available.

-We also require the hostnames to resolve with DNS.

-Please note:
+**Please note:**
 * The `callbackPrefix` URL *must* use HTTPS.
 * The `fallBack` URL must use either HTTPS or a custom URL scheme (`myapp://`).
+* The endpoints required by Vipps must be publicly available.
+* The hostnames must resolve with DNS.

 URLs that start with `http://localhost` will be rejected.
 If you want to use localhost as fallback, please use `http://127.0.0.1`.
 It is, naturally, not possible to use `http://localhost` or `http://127.0.0.1` for the callback, as the Vipps backend would then call itself.
 Ngrok may also be an option: <https://ngrok.com>

+If `isApp` is true, the `fallBack` URL is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.

 Here is a simple Java class suitable for testing URLs, using the dummy URL `https://example.com/vipps/fallback-result-page-for-both-success-and-failure/acme-shop-123-order123abc`: